WiLL75G/soc-day20-soc-interview-preparation/README.md

 #### Key Insight:

-- Interviewers test depth not breadth — know fewer things thoroughly rather than many things superficially
+- Interviewers test depth not breadth know fewer things thoroughly rather than many things superficially
-- Every answer should connect back to the SOC analyst role — not just define the concept
+- Every answer should connect back to the SOC analyst role not just define the concept
-- The Quick Fire Round covers the most commonly asked 1-line questions in technical screens
+- The Quick Fire Round covers the most commonly asked 1 line questions in technical screens

 ---